TGALLOWAY1/HabitFlowAI/docs/implementation/fitness_persona_v1_checklist.md

 # Fitness Persona V1 Implementation Checklist

-## Development Access
+## Accessing Different Personas

+### Primary Method: Persona Switcher UI

+The **Persona Switcher** is available in the top-right corner of all dashboards.
+Click the "Mode" dropdown to switch between:

+- **Default** - Legacy dashboard with Progress Rings, Goals, Activity Heatmap
+- **Emotional Regulation** - Emotional Wellbeing Dashboard
-### Opening the Fitness Dashboard in Dev Mode
+- **Fitness** - Fitness Dashboard

+The selection persists across page refreshes via localStorage.

+### Development Fallback: Query Parameter (Dev Only)

-To view the Fitness dashboard during development, use the query parameter override:
+For development/testing, you can also use the query parameter override:

 ```
 /dashboard?persona=fitness